arjunpotter17/talent-escrow-frontend-task/README.md

 - **Escrow Creation**: Users select a token from a dropdown of tokens present in their Phantom wallet, specify the amount to transfer to the escrow, then select the token and amount they want in exchange.
 This process returns a transaction signature and the escrow address.
 - **Withdraw**: Users enter the escrow address to view swap details.
 Upon acceptance, the swap completes, and the escrow account closes.
 - **Close Escrow**: Users can close escrows created with their wallet address by entering the escrow address and signing with the same wallet address.
 - **Blink Implementation**: Once a user creates their escrow, they can download a blink to share on their socials or share directly with the person who they want to swap tokens with.
 This enables the escrow "Taker" to sign a transaction without having to open the Toekn. app at all.

-- **Disclaimer**: Currently on using the blink link on [Dialect] (https://dial.to), the site refuses to confirm the transaction.
-The transaction does indeed go through, which can be confirmed by user's checking their wallets for a change in token amounts or copying the escrow address from the Toekn. app and checking the latest transaction associated with that address to verify a transfer in funds.

 ## Getting Started